mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

           **Deploy** and **Ability** 1: Teleport the enemy General one space.

 name:     Choking Tendrils
-text:     Destroy an enemy minion on friendly Shadow Creep.
+text:     Destroy an enemy minion on allied Shadow Creep.

 name:     Daemonic Lure
 text:     Deal 1 damage to an enemy minion and teleport it anywhere.